 Many parks will host special events for families to enjoy.
 Jellystone Park in Waller, Texas, has a meet-and-greet with Santa and Yogi Bear, a Christmas golf cart parade, and lots of holiday games.

 Meanwhile, some cities celebrate with a Christmas in July fun run.
 In Fresno, California, runners get a gift from Santa when they cross the finish line.
 In Auburn, New Hampshire, they receive a complimentary holiday-themed cocktail or beer.
 Using its Christmas in July race proceeds, the Woodstock Christmas Clearing House in Illinois provides food baskets, toys, and books to over 3,000 less fortunate families and children each year.

 Across the Globe

-Cities in other countries host Christmas in July Markets, such as the Winter Wonderland Lights in Sovereign Hill, Australia.
+Cities in other countries host Christmas in July Markets, such as the Winter Wonderlights in Sovereign Hill, Australia.
 This street market is complete with beautifully lit laneways, faux snow, live plays, and more.
 Taste holiday fare with dishes like chargrilled turkey breast on pumpkin puree, slow braised lamb with cranberry jus, apple tarts, and cinnamon ice cream.